THE 15 MEND ME MINUTES

 Laena's 15 minute core self-care routine: 5 minutes of Ayervedic self-massage, 5 minutes of restorative yoga, 5 minutes of mindfulness meditation.

-Recipes for healing herbal tonics and tinctures to alleviate common illness.
+Recipes for healing herbal tonics (aka, healthy non-alcoholic mocktails) to alleviate common illness and party in health.

 HAPPY BELLY = HAPPY WOMAN :: BAEK WHITE KIMCHI RECIPE